Pet Play

 Prevalence & culture

-Pup play especially has gained notable visibility, with established clubs, competitions, and large online communities; FetLife groups dedicated to puppy, pony, and kitten play number in the tens of thousands of members, used here as a community-size proxy.
+Pet-play is a minority interest, but pup play especially has gained visibility through established clubs, competitions, and large online communities.
+FetLife groups dedicated to puppy, pony, and kitten play number in the tens of thousands of members, used here as a community-size proxy.
 The largest dataset to date, the 2022 community survey of 733 people, found the population skews male (about 79%) and predominantly gay, lesbian, or bisexual, with most respondents aged 18–30; roughly 72% identified as pups, about 10% as handlers, and around 18% as switches.
+Nearly half the sample had a diagnosed mental-health condition, and about two-thirds reported attending public pup-play events, marking it as a socially organised scene rather than a solitary one.
 Engagement was rated on average as "equally social and sexual," confirming that pet-play is not a uniformly sexual activity.
 Mainstream awareness has grown through documentaries such as Secret Life of the Human Pups and lifestyle coverage like Glamour's A–Z of kinks that frame it as a recognised kink.
-It nonetheless remains a minority interest overall.

 Safety, consent & law